RaenonX/SCCIEOANS/readme.md

 * Current waiting / Current available / Current avg. meeting duration
 * Is IE office open or not
 * How many advisors available (Express and Regular)
+* Logout (If logged in)
 #### /student
 This page will have some way to access the functions below:
 * Schedule an appointment
 * Send message to the advisors
 * Lineup to the system
 * Changing their information logged on the system
+* Find their appointment records
+* Add notes to the appointments
 Note: As the student lined up to the queue or scheduled an appointment, they can add some notes to let the advisor prepare before the meeting starts.
 #### /advisor
 This page will have some way to access the functions below: